South Korea promotes 'sports diplomacy' to engage Pyongyang | DW | 27.11.2020

 Last week, Park Jie-won, the head of South Korea's intelligence service, traveled to Tokyo to discuss the plan with Japanese Prime Minister Yoshihide Suga.
 It is understood that Park outlined the idea of a summit in Tokyo that might help reduce tensions in the region, although the Japanese leader's response to the proposal is not known.

-At the same time, South Korean Foreign Minister Kang Kyung-wha was on an official visit to the United States and met with aides to President-elect Joe Biden who specialize in security and diplomatic issues.
+At the same time, South Korean Foreign Minister Kang Kyung-wha was on an official visit to the United States where meetings were held with security and diplomatic aides to President-elect Joe Biden.

 It is considered likely that Kang made similar overtures to the incoming US leader's team about the potential windfalls associated with a first face-to-face meeting between Biden with North Korean leader Kim Jong Un.